St Andrew’s College has a pioneering history in the field of Outdoor Education.

 Spencer Chapman was inspired by Kurt Hahn’s philosophy of education as taught at Gordonstoun, and continued to implement them on returning as the 11th headmaster of St Andrew’s College from 1956 to 1962.
 He was a decorated war hero, an adventurer/explorer and initiated “outward bound’ to St. Andrew’s College.

 St Andrew’s has continued with this ethic of educating beyond the classroom and has expanded the programme from a military-inspired Long Walk (a 5 day route march for Grades 9-11), to a far more intricate programme.
 St Andrew’s pioneered the 21 day rite of passage now known as the John Jones Fish River Journey in 2004 and has led the way in South Africa in this regard.
-The development of our own “Bush Camp” (yet to be named) at Table Farm 15km from Grahamstown has further enhanced our opportunities to educate our boys beyond the classroom on a regular basis.
+The development of our own “Bush Camp” at Table Farm 15km from town has further enhanced our opportunities to educate our boys beyond the classroom on a regular basis.

 All these activities are done without cellphones, iPods, MP3 players, TVs or any technological gadgets that seem to take up so much of their time, energy and social interaction.